This is an old recipe for Chocolate Bourbon Truffles. I posted it a long time ago when my oven was out of commission.

 I’m hoping it’s sitting on a testing bench having all of its glorious memories restored today.
 In the meantime, I’m trying a few recipes for Chocolate Bourbon Truffles

 Along with the broken oven, my other excuse for making truffles was that I wanted to try out my new food handling gloves.
 Thinking I’d need them for baking classes and for pie making (I prefer fingers over a pastry cutter) I did an on-line search for the brand with the most stars, and these came up.
 They fit very comfortably and really take the mess out of rolling truffles.

 As for the truffles, this is one of the most basic recipes.
-The filling is a mixture of chocolate and cream with a little booze thrown in, and they are coated in melted chocolate.
+The filling is a mixture of chocolate, cream and bourbon.
 Truffles are so much better when they’re dipped.
 They look pretty rolled in cocoa or powdered sugar, but if you have the time to dip them and let them set, why not?
 So if you have chocolate and cream in the house, I recommend this one.
 At least for now.
 I plan on trying a recipe that also includes butter and syrup, but if I’m lucky my oven will be fixed before then.

 Chocolate Bourbon Truffles

 - 8 ounces dark or semisweet chocolate chopped (I used Trader Joe’s Dark)

 - 12 oz melting disks or whatever you like using for dipping

 - 2 oz of white chocolate or white melting disks